(EESK Electrical Networks)

 – How did you come to the document workflow automation in your company?

 – In the early 2000s, we realized that we needed an electronic document management system.
 The reasons were rather trivial: we wanted to avoid losing our documents and control their execution.
 To solve these tasks, we chose one of the electronic document management systems and purchased several licenses; we used it to automate the process of the contract signing and schedule compliance monitoring.
 We put the system into operation in 2005-2006, and it successfully coped with the tasks, but over time, the platform became outdated.
 After yet another system update, we understood that changes were inevitable.
 Due to customization, the cost of the new system version was higher than the initial cost of implementation.
 In addition, at the time, we needed a system that would exceed the basic EDMS functions.
 There was an understanding that every employee who used a PC had to be able to access the system.
-We analysed the situation and decided to search for a new system; as a result, today we use ELMA.
+We analyzed the situation and decided to search for a new system; as a result, today we use ELMA.

 – What did you pay attention to when choosing the system?